linmx0130/plusQL/README.md

  	choose somes items from one and move them to the other one.
  - pQListPagesWidget - a widget used a list to organize the stacked widget pages.
+ - pQDigitStopWatch - using QTimer to simulate a digit stop watch.